aws-samples/amazon-gamelift-unity/README.md

 ```

 To do: figure out how to allow the client to connect to a GameLift Local run server.

-# Shameless plug #

-Being published in the next week or two on AWS Labs, our other GitHub for experimental tools and features, please find my GameLiftRemotePlus tool, a Windows WPF application that makes RDP or SSH into your fleet instances a complete doddle.
-It's up there and I will add a link when it goes up (if I remember).

 # Other commands in the build folder #